diku-dk/futhark-website/blog/2017-12-27-reflections-on-a-phd-accidentally-spent-on-language-design.rst

 ---

 The majority of the development work on Futhark has been carried out during my PhD work at `DIKU`_.
-As I handed in my thesis in December and successfully defended it in November (`read it here!`_), this feels like a good time to reflect on the experiences I made.
+As I handed in my thesis in September and successfully defended it in November (`read it here!`_), this feels like a good time to reflect on the experiences I made.
 I do not have some golden advice to pass on to future generations of PhD students